How to Apply for Aid?

 - Selective Service registration for males 18 to 25 years of age.

-- The Free Application for Federal Student Aid (FAFSA) must be submitted for each academic year to apply for Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Tennessee Student Assistance Award (TSAA), Tennessee Education Lottery Scholarship (TELS) and some institutional and local scholarships.
-Keep in mind some of these funds are limited and students who apply by March 1st have a better chance of receiving an award.
+- The Free Application for Federal Student Aid (FAFSA) must be submitted for each academic year to apply for Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Tennessee Student Assistance Award (TSAA), Tennessee Education Lottery Scholarship (TELS), TN Promise, and some institutional and local scholarships.
+Keep in mind some of these funds are limited and students who apply by February 15th have a better chance of receiving an award.

 - Free Application for Federal Student Aid (FAFSA) submitted to the federal processor.
 Include Northeast State's Federal School Code Number 005378.